-The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmitted.
+The Transmitted MSDU Count field contains the number of MSDUs for the TC or the TS specified by the TID that were successfully transmittedt.
+The Transmitted MSDU Count field contains the number of MSDUs for the SCS stream specified by the SCSID that were successfully transmitted within the delay bound specified in the Delay Bound field in the relevant QoS Characteristics elemen.

 The MSDU Discarded Count field contains the number of MSDUs for the TC or the TS specified by the TID that were discarded due either to the number of transmit attempts exceeding dot11ShortRetryLimit, or due to the MSDU lifetime having been reached.
+The MSDU Discarded Count field contains the number of MSDUs for the SCS stream specified by the SCSID that were discarded due to the number of transmit attempts exceeding QSRC[AC], the MSDU lifetime, or the MSDU delay bound having been reached.